Best Dehumidifier for Basement: What to Look For Before Buying

 Quick Tip

 If your basement smells musty, feels clammy, or keeps making fabrics and boxes smell stale, choose based on dampness severity, not just square footage.
+Homeowners still deciding whether the room needs active moisture control can start with the signs your basement needs a dehumidifier.

 Important